volcengine/terraform-provider-volcengine/website/docs/r/redis_instance.html.markdown

 * `shard_number` - (Optional) The number of shards in redis instance, the valid value range is `2-256`.
 This field is valid and required when the value of `ShardedCluster` is 1.
 * `tags` - (Optional) Tags.
 * `vpc_auth_mode` - (Optional) Whether to enable password-free access when connecting to an instance through a private network.
 Valid values: `open`, `close`.
+* `zone_ids` - (Optional, **Deprecated**) This field has been deprecated after version-0.0.152.
+Please use multi_az and configure_nodes to specify the availability zone.
+The list of zone IDs of instance.
+When creating a single node instance, only one zone id can be specified.

 The `configure_nodes` object supports the following: